+As shown in Fig.~\ref{fig:umlip_elastic_properties}, we compare the distributions of bulk, shear, and Young's moduli and Poisson's ratio obtained from DFT and from the four uMLIP models.
+All models reproduce the qualitative DFT trends, but systematic and model-dependent biases persist in the absolute values.
+For the bulk modulus, all four models yield mean values close to the DFT reference, indicating that volumetric compressibility is robustly captured across models (DFT: 104.1 GPa; models: 100--115 GPa).
+In contrast, substantially larger discrepancies are observed for the shear and Young's moduli: CHGNet systematically underestimates both quantities, whereas MACE and SevenNet consistently overestimate them, with MatterSim providing intermediate values closest to DFT (DFT: 47.3/122.5 GPa; CHGNet: 28.6/77.5 GPa; MACE: 58.2/148.1 GPa; SevenNet: 56.3/143.9 GPa; MatterSim: 50.8/130.5 GPa).
+An opposite tendency is observed for Poisson's ratio.
+CHGNet markedly overestimates the DFT mean, whereas MACE and SevenNet slightly underestimate it; MatterSim again provides the closest agreement with DFT (DFT: 0.291; CHGNet: 0.371; MACE: 0.279; SevenNet: 0.282; MatterSim: 0.294).

 To enable quantitative evaluation, we present point-wise comparisons of the primary elastic properties in Fig.~\ref{fig:umlip_scatter_primary}.
-For the bulk modulus, SevenNet and MACE exhibit the highest consistency with DFT, achieving correlation coefficients of approximately $R \approx 0.94$ and mean absolute errors (MAE) around 15 GPa, outperforming both CHGNet ($R = 0.909$) and MatterSim ($R = 0.924$).
-For the shear modulus, MACE attains the highest correlation ($R = 0.896$), followed by SevenNet ($R = 0.895$), while MatterSim yields intermediate accuracy ($R = 0.847$) and CHGNet remains significantly weaker ($R = 0.546$).
-Regarding the Young’s modulus, MatterSim yields the mean closest to DFT, but in this correlation-centric assessment MACE attains the higher correlation (R = 0.901) than MatterSim (R = 0.860); SevenNet is lower (R = 0.791), and CHGNet remains the weakest (R = 0.546).
-CHGNet again shows the weakest performance ($R = 0.546$).
-For the Poisson’s ratio, a different trend emerges: MACE and MatterSim achieve significantly higher correlations ($R \approx 0.65$) than CHGNet ($R = 0.301$) and SevenNet ($R = 0.374$), indicating their robustness in capturing ratio-type properties.
-Overall, MACE and SevenNet alternate in leading performance depending on the property considered, while MatterSim also exhibits consistently reliable behavior, achieving mean values closest to DFT and competitive correlations across most properties.
-The relative superiority of these models remains task-dependent, reflecting the varying accuracy of current universal machine-learning interatomic potentials across different elastic property regimes.
+For the bulk modulus, SevenNet and MACE exhibit the highest consistency with DFT, achieving correlation coefficients of approximately $R \approx 0.94$ and mean absolute errors (MAE) around 15 GPa, outperforming both CHGNet ($R=0.909$) and MatterSim ($R=0.924$).
+For the shear modulus, MACE attains the highest correlation ($R=0.896$), followed by SevenNet ($R=0.895$), while MatterSim yields intermediate accuracy ($R=0.847$) and CHGNet remains significantly weaker ($R=0.546$).
+Regarding Young's modulus, MatterSim yields the mean closest to DFT, but in this correlation-centric assessment MACE attains the higher correlation ($R=0.901$) than MatterSim ($R=0.860$); SevenNet is lower ($R=0.791$), and CHGNet remains the weakest ($R=0.546$).
+For Poisson's ratio, a different trend emerges: MACE and MatterSim achieve significantly higher correlations ($R \approx 0.65$) than CHGNet ($R=0.301$) and SevenNet ($R=0.374$), indicating their robustness in capturing ratio-type properties.